 The primary function of the spider is to preserve the voice coil appropriately aligned and to reassure that the speaker comes back to its normal position between vibrations.

 It’s like a safety mechanism that ensures all interior parts stay in place.
 The spider snuggly fits around the voice coil and is attached to the speaker basket.

 The surround is the poly-foam, foam, butyl, accordion, or a single cloth or “m” roll cloth ring that holds the cone and the basket together.

 It acts as a suspension system that works harmonically with the spider to bring the cone to its normal position between vibrations.

 The driver diaphragm is attached to the metal basket via an acoustic spider suspension at one end and a flexible surround at the other.

 The basket is the structure made from aluminum or plastic that protects all the interior parts and serves as and structural reinforcement so no additional distortions can be created.

-Made from foam, rubber or chip cardboard and the main function of the gasket is to minimize vibration between the driver and the enclosure.
+Made from foam, rubber, or chip cardboard and the primary function of the gasket is to minimize vibration between the driver and the enclosure.

 The magnet is made of a group of metals called the ferromagnetic metals.